IshitaD11/Conference-Springboot-Project/README.md

 # Spring-Demo-Conference-Pluralsight

-This project is to create a beginner-friendly Conference scheduling app using Spring boot, with all details given as comments.
+This project is to create a beginner-friendly Conference scheduling app using Spring Boot.
+This includes spring MVC, spring data JPA, JPA, and a relational database such as MySQL.
-This includes spring mvc, spring data JPA, JPA and a relational database as MySQL.
+This is a system to maintain many meetings scheduled and speakers for the meetings.
+It has functionalities like add, retrieve, delete, update operations on Meetings and Speakers.

 Data Design of Conference:
 `There are multiple sessions scheduled in different dates, each having unique session names.